-Have you heard about Global Warming?
-Well our planet is changing as a result of it, and we’re going to give you all the facts as to why!
+Have you heard about Global Warming and Climate Change?
+Well our planet is changing as a result of global warming, and we’re going to give you all the facts as to why!

 The Earth – A Natural Greenhouse

 Right now, Earth is the only planet that can support life.
 The reason Earth is different from other planets is because of a number of things; for example we get the right amount of energy from the sun.